-The Secretary is authorized and directed to expend, at the request of the affected Tribe, Nation or Band, the principal and any income accruing to the respective portions of the Land Acquisition Fund for the purpose of acquiring land or natural resources for the Passamaquoddy Tribe, the Penobscot Nation, and the Houlton Band of Maliseet Indians and for no other purpose.
-Land or natural resources acquired within Indian territory for the Passamaquoddy Tribe and the Penobscot Nation shall be held in trust by the United States for the benefit of the respective Tribe or Nation.
-Land or natural resources acquired outside the boundaries of Indian territory shall be held in fee simple by the respective Tribe or Nation, and the United States shall have no further trust responsibility with respect thereto.
-The Secretary is also authorized to take in trust for the Passamaquoddy Tribe or the Penobscot Nation any land or natural resources acquired within Indian territory by purchase, gift, or exchange by such Tribe or Nation.
-Land or natural resources acquired within the State of Maine for the Houlton Band of Maliseet Indians shall be held in trust by the United States for the benefit of the Band: Provided, That no land or natural resources shall be so acquired without the concurrence of authorized officials of the State of Maine.
-The Houlton Band of Maliseet Indians is authorized to enter into contracts for payment for the provision of services from the State, county, or municipality exercising jurisdiction over the lands so acquired, annually not to exceed an amount equal to the real property taxes which would have been levied in the given year against the owner of the land or natural resources, were they not owned by the United States.
+The Secretary is authorized and directed to expend, with the consent of the affected Tribe, Nation or Band, the principal and any income accruing to the respective portions of the Land Acquisition Fund for the purpose of acquiring land, for the Passamaquoddy Tribe, the Penobscot Nation, and the Houlton Band of Maliseet Indians.
+Land acquired within Indian territory for the Passamaquoddy Tribe and the Penobscot Nation shall be held in trust by the United States for the benefit of the respective Tribe or Nation.
+Land acquired within Indian territory for the Houlton Band of Maliseet Indians shall be held by the United States in trust for both the Passamaquoddy Tribe and the Penobscot Nation for the benefit of the Houlton Band of Maliseet Indians.
+Land acquired outside the boundaries of Indian territory shall be held in fee simple by the respective Tribe, Nation, or Band, and the United States shall have no further trust responsibility with respect thereto.
+The Secretary is also authorized to take the for the Passamaquoddy Tribe or the Penobscot Nation any land, acquired within Indian territory by purchase, gift, or exchange by such Tribe or Nation.
 Notwithstanding the provisions of Section 1 of the Act of August 1, 1888 (25 Stat.
 357), as amended, and Section 1 of the Act of February 26, 1931 (46 Stat.
-1421), the Secretary may acquire land or natural resources under this section from the ostensible owner of the land or natural resources only if the Secretary and the estensible owner of the land or natural resources have agreed upon the identity of the land or natural resources to be sold and upon the purchase price and other terms of sale.
-Subject to the agreement required by the preceding sentence, the Secretary may institute condemnation proceedings in order to perfect title satisfactory to the Attorney General in the United States and condemn interests adverse to the ostensible owner.
-Except for the provisions of this Act, the United States shall have no other authority to acquire lands or natural resources in trust for the benefit of Indians or Indian tribes in the State of Maine.
+1421), the Secretary may acquire land under this section only if the Secretary and the owner of the land have agreed upon the identity of the land to be sold and upon the purchase price and other terms of sale.
+Except for the provisions of this, section; the United States shall have no other authority to acquire lands in trust for the benefit of Indians or Indian tribes in the State of Maine.

-(e) The Secretary may not expend on behalf of the Passamaquoddy Tribe, the Penobscot Nation, or the Houlton Band of Maliseet Indians any sums deposited in the funds established pursuant to subsections (a) and (c) of this section unless and until he finds that authorized officials of the respective Tribe, Nation, or Band have executed appropriate documents relinquishing all claims to the extent provided by Sections 4, 11, and 12 of this Act and by Section 6213 of the Maine Implementing Act, including stipulations to the final judicial dismissal of their claims.
+(e) The Secretary may not expend, invest, or administer on behalf of the Passamaquoddy Tribe, the Penobscot Nation, or the Houlton Band of Maliseet Indians any sums deposited in the funds established pursuant to subsections (a) and (c) of this section unless and until he finds that authorized officials of the respective Tribe, Nation, or Band have executed appropriate documents relinquishing all claims to the extent provided by Sections 4, 11, and 12 of this Act and by Section 6213 of the Maine Implementing Act, including stipulations to the final judicial dismissal of their claims.